Medication Search - Naloxone Hydrochloride Injection by Telegent Ou

 Each mL of aqueous injectable solution contains 0.4 mg of naloxone hydrochloride (as naloxone hydrochloride dehydrate).
 Nonmedicinal ingredients: sodium chloride 8.6 mg, methylparaben 1.8 mg, and propylparaben 0.2 mg (as preservatives), hydrochloric acid to adjust pH, and water for injection.

-How should I use the Naloxone Hydrochloride Injection by Telegent Ou medication?
+How should I use Naloxone Hydrochloride Injection by Telegent Ou?

 Before using this medication, emergency medical assistance should be requested by calling 9-1-1.
 This medication should not be used as a substitute for professional medical care.